 A student shall be normally permitted to register for the examination if he/she has required minimum attendance.
 If the student has a shortage of attendance below 65% in a semester, the student shall be permitted to move to the next semester (if the attendance is more than 50% - Provisional registration) and can write the examination for the entire courses of the semester in which shortage of attendance occurs as supplementary examination only after the completion of the entire programme.
-In such cases, a request from the student may be forwarded through the Principal of the college to the Controller of Examinations within two weeks of the continue the programme and has to seek readmission.
-There will not be any Repeat semester in CBCSSUG 2019.
+In such cases, a request from the student may be forwarded through the Principal of the college to the Controller of Examinations within two weeks of the commencement of the semester.
+If the attendance is less than 50%, the student is ineligible to continue the programme and has to seek readmission.
+There will not be any Repeat semester in CBCSSUG 2022.